Charles J. Guiteau: Assassination of Garfield

+On one occasion, Guiteau trailed Garfield to the since-demolished Baltimore and Potomac Railroad Station as the president was seeing his wife Lucretia off to a beach resort in Long Branch, New Jersey, but Guiteau decided to postpone his plan because she was in poor health and he did not want to upset her.

+On July 1st 1881, Guiteau sent a pre-emptive note to William T. Sherman, the Commanding General of the Army, announcing the assassination.
+In the note, Guiteau described himself as "a lawyer, theologian, and politician" and "a stalwart of the Stalwarts".
+He claimed that the removal of Garfield was "a political necessity" and asked Sherman to send troops to take possession of whichever jail was holding him.
+Sherman responded that he had never met or heard of Guiteau.

+The following day, July 2, 1881, having been alerted to Garfield's schedule by a newspaper article, Guiteau lay in wait at the railroad station, getting his shoes shined, pacing, and engaging a cab to take him to the police station to turn himself in after the shooting.

 Path of the bullet that wounded President Garfield.

-On one occasion, Guiteau trailed Garfield to the since-demolished Baltimore and Potomac Railroad Station as the president was seeing his wife Lucretia off to a beach resort in Long Branch, New Jersey, but Guiteau decided to postpone his plan because she was in poor health and he did not want to upset her.
-Having been alerted to the president's schedule by a newspaper article, on July 2, 1881, he lay in wait at the railroad station, getting his shoes shined, pacing, and engaging a cab to take him to the police station to turn himself in after the shooting.
 As Garfield entered the station, looking forward to a vacation with his wife in Long Branch, Guiteau stepped forward and shot Garfield twice from behind; one shot grazed Garfield's shoulder, and the other pierced the first lumbar vertebra but missed the spinal cord.
 As he attempted to escape, Guiteau collided with policeman Patrick Kearney, who was entering the station after hearing the shots.
 Kearney apprehended Guiteau and was so excited at having arrested the man who had shot the president that he neglected to take the gun from him until after they arrived at the police station.

-The rapidly gathering crowd screamed, "Lynch him", but Kearney and several other police officers took him to the police station a few blocks away.
+The rapidly gathering crowd screamed to "lynch him", but Kearney and several other police officers took him to the police station a few blocks away.
 Guiteau repeatedly said: "I am a Stalwart of the Stalwarts. ...
 Arthur is president now!"
 Guiteau's weapon was given to the Smithsonian, but it has since been lost.